 About the JFR and Harris Salat

 I launched the Japanese Food Report as a journalistic inquiry into all aspects of Japanese food culture.
-My hope is that it serves a place of all of us in the English-speaking world interested in the cuisine to learn, share and exchange know-how.
+My hope is that it serves as a place for people interested in the cuisine to learn, share and exchange know-how.
 I'm approaching this as a reporter: asking questions, thinking about things, explaining and reaching conclusions.
 I encourage you to join me in this quest -- please comment and contribute to the site!

 I got hooked on Japanese cooking on my first visit there a decade ago, when I discovered a deep culinary world way, way beyond the sushi I was familiar with.
 I've been returning to Japan ever since, visiting tofu makers, soy sauce makers, sake makers, shochu makers, farmers, fishermen, potters and grandmas to learn everything I can about the cuisine.